ory/elements/packages/elements-vue/api-report/elements-vue.api.md

 // Warnings were encountered during analysis:
 //
 // src/util/nodeGroups.ts:27:3 - (ae-forgotten-export) The symbol "GroupedNodes_2" needs to be exported by the entry point index.d.ts
-// src/util/ui/index.ts:390:13 - (ae-forgotten-export) The symbol "Entries" needs to be exported by the entry point index.d.ts

 ```